 The Group has a robust and regular solvency monitoring process in place together with a strong risk management framework.
-Since February 2020 the Group has been monitoring the impact of the pandemic on solvency levels, and up to the date of this report being published no instances of a breach of its MCR, SCR or the Board's risk appetite have been identified.
+Whilst 2021 solvency surplus is extremely strong, the Group continues to monitor the impact of the Ukraine conflict and other key risks.
+Up to the date of this report being published no instances of a breach of its MCR, SCR or the Board's risk appetite have been identified.